Elm Grove, Wisconsin: Government

 Elm Grove government is headed by a village president and overseen by a board of trustees, the seven members of which are elected to two-year terms.
-The current village president and head of the board of trustees is Neil Palmer.
+The current village president and head of the board of trustees is Jim Koleski.
+The current trustees are Tom Castile, Shawn Hillman, Kristina Sayas, John Schindler, Tom Shepard, and Jennifer Stuckert.

 The library is the Elm Grove Public Library.

 Education

 Elm Grove is served by the Elmbrook School District.
 Students from the village attend Tonawanda or Dixon Elementary School, Pilgrim Park Middle School and Brookfield East and Brookfield Central High Schools, both located in neighboring City of Brookfield.

 Parochial schools in the village include Elm Grove Lutheran School (K-8) and St. Mary's Visitation Parish School (K-8).